18F/handbook/_pages/business-units/operations/outreach/blogging.md

 Our publications adhere to [18F’s Content Guide](https://content-guide.18f.gov/), actively promoting a unified style and a multitude of voices.
 The Outreach Team determines editorial strategy; that team also oversees the drafting and editing processes.

-The blog is further supported by volunteer writers across 18F.
+The blogs are further supported by volunteer writers across TTS/GSA.
 Team contributions (idea generation, drafting, giving interviews) are key to its success.
-We accept pitches for blog ideas from everyone on the 18F team [in a working GitHub repository.](https://github.com/18f/blog-drafts)
+We accept pitches for blog ideas from anyone in TTS.

 ### Risks and concerns